Kathleen Kern Author

 We had a restful afternoon at our apartment.

 In the evening, we went to Antojos, a good, but pricey, restaurant in Old Havana.
 Danielle’s guitarist, Garrett, and photographer, Ray, joined us.
 The piña coladas were on point.
-Most of us went back to our apartments, afterwards, Ray, Danielle, and Michael went to Havana’s coolest Hip Hop place and then met Camila at an invitation-only performance of Los Van Van, Michael’s favorite Cuban musical group.
+Most of us went back to our apartments.
+But Ray, Danielle, and Michael went to Havana’s coolest Hip Hop place and then met Camila at an invitation-only performance of Los Van Van, Michael’s favorite Cuban musical group.
 Laura, a Colombian music promoter who had helped Danielle get the invitation to sing in Cuba, got tickets for Michael and Camila.
 Danielle and Ray got tickets because of Danielle’s status as a performer at the Jazz Festival.
 Los Van Van started their set at 1:45 a.m.
 When Michael, Ray, and Danielle left at 3:00 a.m., Camila was still dancing.

 The Presidential Palace/Museum of the Revolution and La Colmenita